aws-samples/backup-recovery-with-aws-backup/README.md

         --region <run this command in the home region of your choice>

-#### 2. Deploy CodeBuild Project AWSBackup-TestAndPackageTagOnRestore
+#### B. Deploy CodeBuild Project AWSBackup-TestAndPackageTagOnRestore

 This CodeBuild project packages and tests the TagOnRestore AWS Lambda function code for subsequent deployment as a CloudFormation StackSet by CodePipeline.